User track

 Fatal error response codes

-The following status codes and associated error messages will be returned if your request encounters a fatal error.
-The following error codes indicate that no data will be processed.
+For status codes and associated error messages that will be returned if your request encounters a fatal error, reference Fatal errors & responses.

 You may submit data through the Braze API for a user who has not yet used your mobile app in order to generate a user profile.
 If the user subsequently uses the application all information following their identification via the SDK will be merged with the existing user profile you created via the API call.
 Any user behavior that is recorded anonymously by the SDK prior to identification will be lost upon merging with the existing API-generated user profile.